davidawad/blocky/readme.md

 Blocky serves a simple purpose.
-It adds your Bitcoin Public Key QR code to a place it belongs, as accessible as possible.
+It adds your Bitcoin Public Key QR code to a place it belongs, to your quick settings!

-It adds your bitcoin wallet to your quick settings!
+Because it lives in the System UI you'll never have to wait for your bitcoin wallet app to load ever again.

-Because it lives in the System UI you'll never have to wait for your bitcoin wallet to load ever again.
+And even if you don't use a mobile wallet you can still take payments!

 ![](screenshots/LiveTile.png)